-For kinematic surveys, the roving receiver will usually be housed in the yellow Trimble backpack as shown in Figure 4.
-This photo shows the GPS antenna mounted on the 12" extension pole on top of the backpack, a configuration which is only suitable for lower-accuracy (~6" level) surveys, since the antenna is simply attached to the surveyor and its position is not tightly controlled.
-Keep in mind that the surveyed position is the position of the antenna minus whatever vertical offset is needed (more on this later).
-For higher accuracy surveys (centimeter level), use the bipod as described later in this document.
+For kinematic surveys, the roving receiver will usually be housed in the yellow Trimble backpack as shown in Figure 5.

+Note this figure shows the antenna mounted on the 12" extension pole on top of the backpack, a configuration which is only suitable for lower-accuracy (~6" level) surveys, since the antenna is simply attached to the surveyor and its position is not tightly controlled.
+Keep in mind that the surveyed position is the position of the antenna minus whatever vertical offset exists between the bottom of the antenna and the ground.
+For higher accuracy surveys (centimeter level), use the bipod (or survey pole).